Big Ideas@Berkeley History

 Big Ideas has played an immense role in fostering the innovation ecosystem at UC Berkeley and other participating universities.
 It has shaped the dialogue on the importance of social entrepreneurship programming on college campuses, and incorporated more triple bottom line thinking into school-based startup landscapes.
 Specifically, Big Ideas believes it affects UC Berkeley and other participating campuses in the following ways:

 It inspires and accelerates the output of university-based social ventures.
-As of the 2016-2017 contest, Big Ideas has supported over 4,000 students submitting more than 1,400 projects, and provided seed funding for almost 400 for-profit enterprises, non-profit organizations, and community-based initiatives.
-Those winners have gone on to collectively secure over $150 million in additional investment, meaning for every $1 invested by the Contest, teams obtain, on average, an additional $100.
+To date, Big Ideas has supported over 5,000 students submitting more than 1,600 projects, and provided seed funding for almost 400 for-profit enterprises, non-profit organizations, and community-based initiatives.
+Those winners have gone on to collectively secure over $200 million in additional investment.
 Big Ideas strengthens and expedites the development of social impact projects through nine months of goal setting, tailored feedback, mentorship and networking, team building, seed funding, and validation.
 It also inspires the creation of new initiatives by challenging socially-minded students to start their own projects, and providing them with a low-risk environment to do so.
 Big Ideas encourages students to be proactive in their attempts to tackle pressing social challenges, and provides them with a suite of tools to support their efforts.